SenthilNayagan/senthilnayagan.net/src/_pages/about.md

 <img src="/assets/images/logo/profile.png" alt="Senthil Nayagan" class="author">

+In my writing, you’ll notice that I prefer to use “we,” “us,” and “our” instead of “you” and “your.”
+This choice is intentional and reflects my desire to create a more engaging and inclusive atmosphere.
+By using “we,” I aim to cultivate a sense of community and shared experience.
+I believe that learning and exploring these topics is a journey we embark on together, and this inclusive language helps build a connection, making us feel like we’re part of a collective effort.

+Together, we can delve into complex subjects, solve challenging problems, and celebrate our progress.
+Let’s learn and grow as a community, supporting each other every step of the way.

 ### Open-source software (OSS) and the community

 I enjoy working with open-source software (OSS).
 They are open and free to all.
 They encourage the free exchange of thoughts.
 I appreciate the freedom they provide.
 We (developers) are able to engage in ways that wouldn't be possible otherwise.
 In the end, they deal with our common problems.